Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols before arriving. Learn More

 Cleveland Kings Action Pack (CKAP) are Drag Kings who perform 5-6 times a year for charities.
 Drag Kings are typically women who dress as men, but CKAP’s main work is to promote and develop safe spaces for new kings and kings of all identities.
 Since their formation, they have performed to benefit Preterm, NARAL, the Tamir Rice Foundation, TransOhio, Esperanza, and Cleveland Kids in Need.
 They also developed a Community Closet for Kings and queer folks in need of clothing, shoes and makeup.
-Before CKAP, another group for kings was formed called Cleveland Kings and Girls (CKG).
-CKG performs less frequently now, but they are still active on their Facebook page.
+There is an ever-growing population of new Kings in Cleveland.

-Women also can be Drag Queens and they are referred to by many names like femme or cis queens, sometimes even faux queens.
-That term has been known to cause controversy, as some people feel it is a form of cultural appropriation while others say it is an underrepresented part of drag.
+Women can also be Drag Queens.
+Cis women are referred to by names like femme, hyperfemme, bio or cis queens, sometimes even faux queens.
+Some people have felt it is a form of cultural appropriation of gay male culture, while others say it is an underrepresented part of drag.

 Thankfully, in Cleveland, the drag community has been described as one big family.

 Cassandra Harner, a hyperfemme drag queen named Dusty Bucket, runs Drag News Ohio on Instagram.
-This resource is great for finding drag events in your area and the posts cover all types of drag in most of Northeast Ohio.
+This resource is great for finding drag events in your area and the posts cover all types of drag throughout Northeast Ohio.

 Northeast Ohio hosts several regular drag events, mostly in the evening.
 Shows vary their lineups, and most are inclusive of Kings and Queens.
 You’ll never get the same thing at a show or event because each host painstakingly tailors acts to provide a mix of entertainment including music, lip-syncing, dancing, comedy and burlesque.